These Hampshire men are starting a football team for dads who have lost a baby

 Despite knowing her heart had stopped in the womb, Mr Lang’s partner was forced to deliver their baby daughter, Evalyn, at Queen Alexandra Hospital on November 8, 2016.

-Sadly Mr Moseley’s story is not dissimilar, with his wife Sarah having to deliver their baby boy, Arthur, on January 31, 2018 following a late miscarriage after just 21 weeks.
+Sadly Mr Moseley’s story is not dissimilar, with his wife Sorrel having to deliver their baby boy, Arthur, on January 31, 2018 following a late miscarriage after just 21 weeks.

 ‘If this team started last year, it would have been really useful support for me and I have no doubt it will continue to be, because this is something that doesn’t go away,’ the 31-year-old from Fareham said.